 Many people swear by the benefits of cod liver oil, which is known to contain heart-healthy omega-3 fatty acids.
 Cod liver oil may also help boost immune and brain function, reduce anxiety and depression, reduce inflammation, and may even protect against diseases like multiple sclerosis.
 Read on to learn more about the evidence behind its purported benefits.

 What Is Cod Liver Oil?

 Because it’s sourced from the liver, cod liver oil contains high amounts of vitamins A and D, unlike regular fish oil.
-It was even used to treat and eradicate rickets (a disease caused by a vitamin D deficiency) in the 19th and 20th centuries [R, R].
+It was even used to treat and eradicate rickets (a disease caused by a vitamin D deficiency) in the 19th and 20th centuries [1, 2].

 Active Components of Cod Liver Oil